 If science is a kind of conversation, how much have we lost in the silences?

-Esi Edugyan’s novel Washington Black (Serpent’s Tail) is longlisted for the Man Booker Prize 2018.
+Esi Edugyan’s novel Washington Black (Serpent’s Tail) was longlisted for the Man Booker Prize 2018.
 Buy here